nitinsingla858/CPU-Scheduler/CPUScheduler-main/README.md

 This simulation website is an excellent tool for students, educators, and professionals who are interested in learning about CPU scheduling algorithms and their practical applications.
 It provides a hands-on learning experience that allows users to experiment with different scheduling algorithms and understand their impact on system performance.

-The code for this simulation website is available on GitHub, and can be easily modified and adapted to suit specific needs and requirements.
-It is designed to be user-friendly, customizable, and accessible to users with different levels of programming experience.